rubensworks/PhD-Thesis/content/introduction.md

 For these reasons, there is a massive push for [*re-decentralizing the Web*](https://ruben.verborgh.org/articles/redecentralizing-the-web/), where people regain *ownership* of their data.
-Decentralization is however a technologically difficult thing.
+Decentralization is however a technologically difficult thing, as applications typically a single *centralized* entrypoint from which data is retrieved, and no such single entrypoint exist in a truly decentralized environment.
 As people do want ownership of their data, they do not want to give up their intelligent agents.
 As such, this decentralization wave requires significant research effort to achieve the same capabilities as these *centralized* knowledge graphs, which is why this is of important factor within my research.